trkrameshkumar/own-soft-delete-in-rails/README.md

 # README

-This README.md test would normally document whatever steps are necessary to get the application up and running.
+This README.md test text, would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: